Would you like to receive more jobs like this via email?

 Salary range: A reasonable estimate for this position is $1,350-$5,800 per course, or $150-$185/student for an asynchronous online course.
 Instructor compensation is determined by course length, number of units, enrollment, budgetary considerations, and other factors.

 Percent time: Part-time temporary appointments are offered on a course-by-course basis.

-Anticipated start: Applicants will be reviewed for positions as needs arise; some appointments may begin as early as the fall semester.
+Anticipated start: Some appointments may begin as early as the summer semester.